White Chocolate Candy Cane Cookies

 - 1 cup crushed candy canes, leave dust behind

 - Preheat oven to 350º.
-Line a baking sheets with parchment paper and set aside.
+Line a baking sheet with parchment paper and set aside.

 - In a mixing bowl, whisk together flour, salt, baking powder, and baking soda.
 Set aside.

 - In your mixer, cream butter, and sugars.
 Add eggs and vanilla and mix till combined.

 - Gently stir the flour mixture into the butter mixture; mix until thoroughly combined.

 - Stir in the chopped white chocolate and crushed candy canes.

 - Spoon out generous tablespoons of dough onto the prepared cookie sheets, leaving 2 inches between cookies.
 I love to use my OXO cookie scoop.

 - Bake for 8 to 10 minutes, or until the edges are light brown.
 Slightly under-baking makes for a chewy cookie.